ViacomInc/data-point/packages/data-point/docs/best-practices.md

 ### Function Reducer

-[Function Reducer](https://github.com/ViacomInc/data-point/tree/master/packages/data-point#function-reducer) should be tested as any other Javascript function, the singularity of a reducer is its second parameter the accumulator which at times you might need to mock the Accumulator object to be able to test your reducer.
+[Function Reducer](https://github.com/ViacomInc/data-point/tree/master/packages/data-point#function-reducer) should be tested as any other Javascript function.
+A function reducer receives an accumulator object as its second parameter which at times you might need to [mock](#mocking-accumulator-object) to be able to test your reducer.
 On most cases testing a function reducer does not need an instance of DataPoint to test its functionality.

 ### Object Reducer